Rapid building assessment resources

 - Rapid Post Disaster Building Usability Assessment – Flooding

-Geotechnical rapid assessment form:
+Geotechnical rapid building assessment form [PDF 373KB]

-Rapid assessment sketch sheet:
+Rapid building assessment placards

 Download and print:

-- Yellow “restricted access” placard
+- Yellow "Restricted Access" placard [PDF 48KB]

-- Optional diagram sheet for placards
+- Optional diagram sheet for placards [PDF 52KB]

-- Notice of post-event assessment in absence of occupier
+- Notice of post-event assessment in absence of occupier [DOC 26KB]

 Detailed assessments

-In a state of emergency or transition period, or when an affected area has been designated under the Building Act for building emergency management, civil defence emergency management / territorial authority officials can direct the owner of a building, or owners of buildings of a particular type, to obtain a detailed assessment of the building.
+In a state of emergency or transition period, or when an affected area has been designated under the Building Act for building emergency management, civil defence emergency management/territorial authority officials can direct the owner of a building, or owners of buildings of a particular type, to obtain a detailed assessment of the building.
 These assessments are the responsibility of a building owner.

 Information about the assessment process can be found in MBIE’s Guidance for decision-makers and territorial authorities on managing buildings in an emergency.